Chen Yun: Career during the reform period

-Role in promoting China's economic reform
+Role in promoting economic reform

 Though Deng Xiaoping is credited as the architect of modern China's economic reforms, Chen Yun contributed much to the strategy adopted by Deng, and Chen was more directly involved in the details of its planning and construction.
 A key feature of the reform was to use the market to allocate resources, within the scope of an overall plan.
 The reforms of the early 1980s were, in effect, the implementation, finally, of the program Chen had outlined in the mid-1950s.
 Chen called this the "birdcage economy".
 According to Chen, "the cage is the plan, and it may be large or small.
 But within the cage the bird [the economy] is free to fly as he wishes."

 In 1981 a rival "Financial and Economic Leading Group" was established under Zhao Ziyang and staffed by a balanced mix of economic planners.
 In 1982 Chen Yun, who was 77 years old, stepped down from the Politburo and Central Committee and served as Chairman of the new Central Advisory Commission, an institution set up to provide a place for leadership of the founding generation to remain involved in public affairs.

 During the 1980s, Chen was very much involved in policy discussions.
 In the beginning and as one of the major architects for the reform and opening up, he supported Deng and the liberal market reforms that had been so successful in agriculture to urban areas and the industrial sector.
 Moreover, he still posited for the state to retain an active role in market development and planning, a policy that would influence future generations of leadership, including Jiang Zemin, Hu Jintao, and Xi Jinping.
 He played an active role in the "Anti-Spiritual Pollution Campaign" organised in late 1983, to help safeguard China's political status quo and domestic stability.

 Chen Yun was widely admired and respected for striking a balance between excessive laissez faire capitalism and retaining state leadership in guiding China's market economy.
 Deng and Chen's reforms and foresight helped make generations of Chinese become richer since the days of Mao's Cultural Revolution, as well as propel China into becoming one of the top economies in the world (number one by PPP and number two by nominal GDP).